Xomega-Net/Xomega.Docs/docs/framework/common-ui/vm/details-view.md

 ### Loading data

-If you open details for an existing entity, and pass the key(s) as the parameters, the activation process will set the keys to the corresponding data properties, and will call the `LoadDataAsync` or `LoadData` methods respectively, in order to load the entity data for the data object.
+If you open details for an existing entity and pass the key(s) as the parameters, the activation process will set the keys to the corresponding data properties and will call the `LoadDataAsync` or `LoadData` methods respectively, to load the entity data for the data object.
 Those will effectively call the [*Read* operation on your data object](../data-objects#read-operation), but you can override that behavior, as needed.

-Any error messages from the *Read* operation will be stored in the [`Errors`](view-models#error-list) property, and would be shown in the bound *Error List* control on the view.
+Any error messages from the *Read* operation will be stored in the [`Errors`](view-models#error-list) property and would be shown in the bound *Error List* control on the view.

 :::warning
 You can also manually call the `LoadDataAsync` or `LoadData` methods at any other point, in order to refresh the view's data from the service, but it **will not check or prompt for unsaved changes**, which may be dangerous.
-You would need to override these methods and implement those checks in your subclass, if this is needed.
+You would need to override these methods and implement those checks in your subclass if this is needed.
 :::

 ## Saving changes